milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 Wave('ImasteDio').setVolume(0.4)
 ```

-But It left me wondering how our revolution will look… our after party … who joins and who goes home.
+And It left me wondering how our revolution will look… our after party … who joins and who goes home.
 Who can access and who is excluded.

-If you want to join… we are working on the revolution right now.
+Jet again working on the revolution liked right now.

 ```js
 new Flux('quak').size(38, 84).position(59, 6).image('quak.jpeg').open();
 ```

-quak

-We met last year as a neuroqueer group through the radical Sunday school at Joe's Garage here in Amsterdam.
-And while I was away, we grew from 5 to 25 people.

-Also, don't get scared by the revolution:
+My Love, don't get scared by the term revolution:
-our revolution has to be accessible.
+We dream of a different one.
+A accessible one.
+You know the people we fight with and for… they have to survive.

-Building community…
+You know… Building community…
 Sharing our pain — and our joy with each other — IS the revolution.

-In the same note, the Sandberg queer group ran out of funding.
-But we are still continuing. join.

-OK, now I need to show you something:
+Oh, before I forget: I wanted to show you something:

 It's an older add from Autism Speaks.
 The biggest autism advocacy group in the world.